amaljohn2304/EmotiPlay/README.md

 Songs have been made for Happy, Sad and Neutral
 ##Setup
 The program requires following packages to funtion :
-        pip3 install --user --upgrade tensorflow
+--------pip3 install --user --upgrade tensorflow
-        pip install opencv-python
+--------pip install opencv-python
-        pip install numpy
+--------pip install numpy
-        pip install playsound     //optional as i have used winsound which is inbuilt
+--------pip install playsound     //optional as i have used winsound which is inbuilt
 ##Configuration
 In the Music folder each Folder contains music for the Respective emotion More music can be added to the folder by following the pattern of naming observed in each folder